Program Contact: Christian Duncan, 203-582-3817

 Computers are ubiquitous, and thus so is the code to run devices, applications and even the machines themselves.
 The most complicated artifacts built by humans are software systems, and software engineers design and develop these systems.
-Using cutting edge engineering principles and practices in a hands-on team-oriented environment, software engineering students learn how to build the code of the future.
+Using cutting-edge engineering principles and practices in a hands-on team-oriented environment, software engineering students learn how to build the code of the future.

 Through exposure to the University Curriculum, foundational coursework in science, mathematics, major field courses and extracurricular activities, students graduating with a BS in Software Engineering achieve intellectual proficiencies in critical thinking and reasoning, scientific literacy, quantitative reasoning, information fluency and creative thinking and visual literacy.
 They also achieve interpersonal proficiencies in written and oral communication, responsible citizenship, diversity awareness and sensitivity and social intelligence.